ScrumBoard-it/ScrumBoard-it/Resources/doc/index.rst

         // ...
     }

-Then configure the bundle with the required parameters :
+Then configure the bundle with the required parameters in ``config_dev.yml`` :

 .. code-block :: yaml

+    assetic:
+        // ...
+        bundles:
+            - CanalTPScrumBoardItBundle

     canal_tp_scrum_board_it:
         jira_url: "http://your.jira"
         jira_login: "your_login"
         jira_password: "your_password"
         sprint_id: "your_sprint_id"

+Then, you to have import routes in ``routing_dev.yml`` and add optionally a prefix :

+.. code-block :: yaml

+    _scrum_board_it:
+        resource: "@CanalTPScrumBoardItBundle/Resources/config/routing.yml"
+        prefix:   /_scrum

+Finally you need to install assets

+.. code-block :: bash

+    php app/console assets:install --symlink